 Have You Been Injured As a Result of a Dangerous Condition on Someone Else’s Property?

 Premises liability cases rest upon the theory that the owner of property is responsible for any unsafe conditions upon the property.
 In the event that there’s a personal injury due to the unsafe condition, premises liability law states that the property owner may have to pay for any damages he or she suffers.

-The Chicago premises liability lawyers at Abels & Annes are here to help.
+The Chicago personal injury lawyers at Abels & Annes are here to help.
 We can advise you of your rights and help you get compensation for your injuries.

 Many people equate premises liability with slip and fall cases, and this is correct.
 It could be a wet floor in a supermarket that causes a patron to fall and injure their back, or when a customer falls on a spill because of a leaking AC at a hair salon.

 Contrary to what many people believe, merely getting injured on someone’s property—even if it is a serious injury—is not always sufficient to create liability.
 Like all negligence cases, the elements of Premises Liability fall into a general pattern:

 - The defendant owes a duty of care to the plaintiff